Canadian Overseas Petroleum Ltd Announces Conversion of Bonds & Share Issuances

-CALGARY, AB / ACCESSWIRE / July 5, 2023 / Canadian Overseas Petroleum Limited and its affiliates ("COPL" or the "Company") (CSE:XOP)(LSE:COPL), an international oil and gas exploration, production and development company with production and development operations focused in Converse and Natrona counties, Wyoming, USA, announces the issuance of 42,901,553 common shares on 7 July 2023.
+LONDON, UK and CALGARY, BC / ACCESSWIRE / July 10, 2023 / Canadian Overseas Petroleum Limited and its affiliates ("COPL" or the "Company") (CSE:XOP)(LSE:COPL), an international oil and gas exploration, production and development company with production and development operations focused in Converse and Natrona counties, Wyoming, USA, announces the issuance of 17,538,401 common shares on 12 July 2023.

 2028 Bonds principal outstanding: $13.2 million (66 bonds)